Menai Strait Bridges

 The bridge has been modified and reconstructed many times over the years.
 The road surface was damaged in severe winds in 1839 and needed repair.
 The wooden deck was replaced with a steel one in 1893.
 With the coming of modern vehicles the previous weight limit of 4.5 tons per vehicle became an impediment.
 Overweight vehicles would have to carry their loads over in two or more trips.
 In fact, even bus conductors would regularly have to ask some passengers to walk across.
-So, between 1938 and 1940 the old iron chains were replaced with new steel ones, all while traffic continued to cross.
+So, between 1938 and 1940 the old iron chains were replaced with new steel ones, all while traffic continued to cross (see a video about the repairs here).
 In the autumn of 1999 the bridge was closed for several weeks to completely replace the road surface and strengthen the bridge.

 The traffic on the bridge is monitored by a video camera that is now connected to the Internet.

 16 March 2005 - A several month long project of repainting the Menai Bridge has begun, with the paint being completely stripped down to the bare metal for the first time in many decades and repainted.
 As a result, the video camera above will most likely show traffic control measures and scaffolding.